New Words Bookstore: Feminist cultural movements

+"Women in Print"

-New Words was part of a flourishing feminist "women in print" cultural revolution in the mid 1970s.
+New Words was part of a flourishing feminist "women in print" cultural revolution in the mid-1970s.
 Women started producing music, newspapers, magazines, opened publishing houses, and forged national and international political and social networks.
 The bookstore's shelves were filled with offerings from Daughters Inc., Diana Press, Persephone Press, Alice James Books, Naiad Press, Firebrand Books, Seal Press, Alta Press, Feminist Press, Virago Press, Crossing Press, Spinster's Ink Press, and Kitchen Table: Women of Color Press, among dozens of other feminist and lesbian presses.
 Small pamphlet publishers such as New England Free Press paved the way for the 'zine revolution two decades later.
 Women's newspapers in Boston alone included Sojourner, Sister Courage, Equal Times, and, later, the Women's Review of Books.
 National magazines such as Second Wave and No More Fun and Games from Cell 16 were published locally.
 Gay Community News, another Boston-based publication, reported on feminist and lesbian and gay communities.

 The bookstore helped break ground on many social issues.
 Mainstream publishers began to look to women's bookstores for issues and trends, and New Words was one of those bookstores from whom publishers sought that type of direction.
 It was one of the first bookstores in Boston with a large nonsexist children's book section and featured books on children in what were then considered non-traditional families and children with disabilities; its lesbian fiction section held hundreds of titles; it was one of the few sources for writings on women and violence.
 New Words was one of the few venues in Boston where Black feminism was made visible; the store was a significant outlet for the writings of the Combahee River Collective and for Kitchen Table: Women of Color Press, and housed an extensive "African American" section.
 The international linkages of the bookstore were evident in the range of offerings—New Words' journal shelves included Manushi (India), Femme (Mexico), and Spare Rib (UK).
 The store featured international women writers of both fiction and nonfiction, from Bessie Head to Nawal El Saadawi.

 New Words also became a pivotal Boston-area focal point for political organizing, feminist discussion groups, self-help groups, and cultural programming.
 New Words made its Reading Room available to community groups for meetings.
 The Alliance Against Sexual Coercion (see Sexual Harassment), the original organizing committee for the Boston Women's Fund, Moving Violations, the Boston Dyke March planning committee, Rainbow Café (a gathering of queer women in academia), and a group for transgender writers, among many others, met regularly at New Words.

 By the mid-1980s, the bookstore became a bridge between activists and women's studies programs, supplying titles for many of the new women's studies courses.
 Women's Studies instructors and their students relied on the store to find the latest publications in their fields; many local Women's Studies instructors organized field trips to the store for their classes.